mahdichaaben/e-commerce-/README.md

 - **Shopping Cart Functionality:** Users can add products to their cart and proceed to checkout.
 - **User Profile Settings:** Users can manage their profile information and preferences.
 - **Admin Dashboard:** Administrators have access to a dashboard to manage products, categories.

+## Categories Structure

+HYPER implements a three-level category structure for organizing products efficiently.

+1. **Primary Categories**
+   - These are the top-level categories that broadly classify products.

+2. **Secondary Categories**
+   - Subcategories under primary categories for more specific classification.

+3. **Tertiary Categories**
+   - Further subcategories under secondary categories for precise product grouping.

 ## Technologies Used